Nicholas Pooran: T20 franchise career

 In February 2017, he was bought by the Mumbai Indians team for the 2017 Indian Premier League for INR 30 lakhs but didn't play any match in the whole season.

 Pooran Played for Islamabad United in 2017 Pakistan Super League as he was drafted in as a replacement of England's Ben Duckett in United's squad.
 He joined the team ahead of play-offs.
 He made his debut against Karachi Kings.

 Pooran went unsold in the 2018 IPL auction after setting his base price at INR 50 lakhs.

 In October 2018, he was named in the Sylhet Sixers team, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading run-scorer for the team in the tournament, with 379 runs in eleven matches.

 In December 2018, he was bought by the Kings XI Punjab in the player auction for the 2019 Indian Premier League for 4.2 crore ($).
 Pooran had an excellent IPL 2020 season as he scored a total of 353 runs in the 14 matches he played in the season.
 He was also the fourth highest six hitter in the 2020 IPL season as he hit 25 sixes altogether in the season.
 He however scored only 85 runs in IPL 2021.

-In the 2022 IPL Auction, Pooran was bought by the Sunrisers Hyderabad for ₹10.75 crores.

-He is bought by Lucknow Super Giants to play in the IPL 2023 season for INR.
-16 Crore in the IPL auction held on 23 December 2022.
+In the 2022 IPL Auction, Pooran was bought by the Sunrisers Hyderabad for ₹10.75 crore.
+For 2023, he was bought by the Lucknow Super Giants for ₹16 crore in the IPL auction.

+In 2023, Pooran was drafted by MI New York for the inaugural season of Major League Cricket; in the final, he scored 137 runs from 55 balls, contributing to the team's victory, and was named the player of the season.

+In 2025, Pooran had an extremely successful season with the Lucknow Super Giants, scoring 525 runs for the squad.
+He was in contention for the Orange Cap as well, which is an award for the player with the most runs in an IPL season.
+He scored 4 fifties in the season, leading his team.